 dnsanon tool can be found at https://ant.isi.edu/software/dnsanon/.

-dnsanon tool is open source software and not supported by 128 Technology.
+dnsanon tool is open source software and is not supported.
 Use at your own risk.

-Install dnsanon onto a CentOS system using the following commands:
+Install dnsanon onto a SSR using the following commands:

 Once installed, you can invoke the